DRAZ010/dsc-phase-2-project-online/README.md

 ## Introduction
 The Seattle area is one of the most expensive real estate markets in the United States.
 The scope of this project is to determine what factors most impact price.
 This information is valuable to anyone looking to assess an entry into the Seattle real estate market.
 This could either be an investor or potential resident.
-I would love to move out of Iowa and break in to the Seattle market at some point in my life!
+I would love to move out of Iowa and break in to the Seattle market.

 ## The Data Provided